Tatsu-syo/noMeiryoUI/README.md

 ## Documentations

-You can find the documentation on the [wiki](https://github.com/Tatsu-syo/noMeiryoUI/wiki).
+You can find detailed documentation on the [wiki](https://github.com/Tatsu-syo/noMeiryoUI/wiki).

 ## License